learn-academy-2021-echo/week-6-assessment-SpiralCode28/interview-questions.md

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-action: "GET" route: /students
+- action: "GET" route: /students

-- def index -- returns all the enteries in the students table
+  Index = will usually give you back a complete list of everything in the table.

-action: "POST" route: /students
+- action: "POST" route: /students

-- def create -- create a new instance in the the BD tablr students
+  Create = if you are posting somethings it means that you are adding something that is not their.

-action: "GET" route: /students/new
+- action: "GET" route: /students/new

-- def new -- return a form that we will use to create a student
+  New = if you are creating a new instance of this "student" then you will need to use the new controller method.

-action: "GET" route: /students/2
+- action: "GET" route: /students/2

--
+  Show = it seems that you are getting student with ide of 2.
+You want to show that specific student.

-action: "GET" route: /students/2/edit
+- action: "GET" route: /students/2/edit

-- def edit -- edit
+  Edit = if you wanted to get and edit done you would need the edit controller method

-action: "PATCH" route: /students/2
+- action: "PATCH" route: /students/2

-- def update -- update the instance of the student table where id = 2
+  Update = both patch and put will need the update controller method if you are "updating" a particular student.

-action: "DELETE" route: /students/2
+- action: "DELETE" route: /students/2

-- def destroy -- deleting the instance of the student table where id = 2
+  Destroy = is the method used to delete a particular student.

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).